 - I wonder how that made _______ feel?

 - How would I feel if I were in that situation?

 - They seem sad right now.
 Maybe I should _______.

 - Thanks for sharing!
 My family does it this way.

 The Listening Circle teaches empathy, provides an opportunity to hear (or read) different perspectives, and builds community.
 In a listening circle, students have a safe space to share their voices by responding to prompts.
 Example prompts include: "Who do you look up to the most, and why?" and "What advice would you give yourself today, and why?"

 For You: Connect with friends and family via social media, phone, Zoom

 Core Competency #4: Relationship Skills

-Relationship skills are the ability to establish and maintain healthy and rewarding relationships with diverse individuals and groups.
-They are also the ability to communicate clearly, listen well, cooperate with others, resist inappropriate social pressure, negotiate conflict constructively, and seek and offer help when needed.
+Relationship skills are the ability to establish and maintain healthy and supportive relationships and to effectively navigate settings with diverse individuals and groups.
+This includes the capacities to communicate clearly, listen actively, cooperate, work collaboratively to problem solve and negotiate conflict constructively, navigate settings with differing social and cultural demands and opportunities, provide leadership, and seek or offer help when needed.